 - The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Meadowfield School uses a wide range of technology.
-This includes: computers, laptops, tablets and other digital devices such as eye gaze, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Meadowfield School recognises that generative artificial intelligence (AI) tools may have many uses which could benefit our school community.
-However, it is important to recognise that AI tools can also pose risks; this is including, but not limited to, bullying and harassment, abuse and exploitation (including child sexual abuse), privacy and data protection risks, plagiarism and cheating, and inaccurate, harmful and/or biased material, and additionally its use can pose moral, ethical and legal concerns. - Staff and pupils will be made aware of the benefits and risks of using AI tools through lessons (as appropriate) and staff training. - Staff are required to carry out a risk assessment and seek written approval from the senior leadership team prior to any use of AI in school. - o Meadowfield School will respond to any misuse of AI in line with relevant policies, including but not limited to, anti-bullying, behaviour and child protection policies. - Where the School believe that AI tools may have facilitated the creation of child sexual abuse material, including the sharing of nude/semi-nude images by children, the school will respond in line with the UKCIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance.
+This includes: - computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place.